 The old adage "only ever eat an oyster in a month with an 'R' in" is partly true.
 There are historical reasons that the molluscs weren't eaten during May, June, July & August.
 Before refrigeration, eating shellfish during hot months was pretty risky.
 Since the 1800's, in the UK it has been illegal to harvest native oysters during the summer months to protect them during their breeding season.

 From a health perspective, as the coastal waters warm up, poisonous algae blooms may be carried by oysters, making the eating marginally less safe.
 Plus some people reject oysters on grounds of taste during the summer months - they can be plump and disconcertingly creamy, with far less flavour.

 Outside of the summer months, the main choice is between 'rock' or 'native'.
 Rocks are related to the pacific oyster, which was introduced to Britain in the 1960's, and are available all year round.
 Natives are 'native' to the UK, grow more slowly which intensifies their flavour and are only available from September to April.
 Try some, and see what you like.
 It's fun to stick with one variety and try it year round - you'll notice changes in colour, flavour and texture.
 A green tinge can be off-putting, but sometimes that's just the way they are.

 Available from fishmongers and now even the fish counter of many supermarkets, what better luxury can you bring home for just a few quid a person?
 Our preference is to serve simply, just opened on a platter of ice, with a slice of lemon, and maybe a splash of tabasco.
-However, if there are any leftover, try our recipe for Oysters Kilpatrick for breakfast the next day.

 Step by step: How do I open an oyster?